Competing Ordering Modes in the Distorted Quantum Kagome Material Clinoatacamite Cu$_2$Cl(OH)$_3$

 Experimentally, the use of natural single-crystalline samples (details in Ref.~\cite{SI}) allows us to resolve a complex sequence of magnetic phases/regions in zero and weak magnetic fields ($\mathbf{H} \parallel b$ axis).
 As shown in Fig.~\ref{fig:Fig2}(a), the magnetic specific heat $c_\mathrm{mag}$~\cite{SI} features an anomaly at 18.1\,K in zero field, in full agreement with earlier results~\cite{Zheng2005Clino,Zheng2005ClinoPRL}.
 Additionally, we observe two transition anomalies at 6.2\,K and 6.4\,K [inset Fig.~\ref{fig:Fig2}(a)], not resolved as distinct maxima in previous polycrystal studies~\cite{Zheng2005Clino}.
 At 4.6\,K, we detect a weak kink in the specific heat not reported before.
 The magnetic entropy $S_\mathrm{mag}$ at 18.1\,K, obtained via an integration of $c_\mathrm{mag}/T$~\cite{SI}, is only $\sim 1/3$ of $2\,R\,\ln(2)$, the entropy expected for two spin-$1/2$ per formula unit.
+The entropy change at 18.1\,K is very small.
 The very sharp and intense 6.2\,K-anomaly resembles that of a first-order phase transition.